 Ascenda adds crypto as new currency category on world's largest points exchange

-NEW YORK , Oct.
-18, 2022 /PRNewswire/ -- Today Ascenda, the technology company that makes payments & banking rewarding, announced it has added cryptocurrencies as the next new content category on its innovative global points exchange network.
+NEW YORK, Oct.
+19, 2022 /PRNewswire/ -- Today Ascenda, the technology company that makes payments & banking rewarding, announced it has added cryptocurrencies as the next new content category on its innovative global points exchange network.

 The new offering, delivered in partnership with global cryptocurrency exchange and custodian Gemini, enables Ascenda's financial services clients in 40+ markets to elevate customer engagement through the effortless introduction of crypto propositions for their rewards products.
 The real-time conversion of points into cryptocurrency as well as the direct earning of rewards in the form of crypto assets are both supported.